radar/guides/specification-reference.md

 found in bindir.
 These files must be executable Ruby files.
 Files that use bash or other interpreters will not work.</p>

+<p>Executables included may only be ruby scripts, not scripts for other
+languages or compiled binaries.</p>

 <p>Usage:</p>

 <pre>spec.executables &lt;&lt; &#39;rake&#39;</pre>